-It was a usual late August day in Central Texas.
-This particular summer was famous for having 100 days of 100+ degree temperatures in a row.
+It was a usual late summer day in Central Texas.
+Texas is famous for having 100 days of 100+ degree temperatures in a row.
 I worked the evening patrol shift – 3pm-1am.
 As soon as I stepped outside I started sweating.
 Out of the shower I weigh about 175 pounds.
 In my patrol uniform I push about 210.
 The usual cop stuff, duty belt with all the tools, body armor (I always wore mine no matter what), boots, hat, etc.

 On this particular day I was working a rural section of our district.
 There is a large highway that runs through it and it was an undivided section of road.
 Usually when there were wrecks, they were bad.
 Shortly after the start of my shift I responded to a collision with injury in the middle of this highway.
 Someone had drifted over the center line and collided head-on with another vehicle, both moving at faster than the speed limit, which was 55ish.
 The debris blocked the center lanes both ways, making the scene a mess.
 Traffic was backed up for miles as we tried to get everyone cared for and the road cleared.
 Another unit took charge of the crash paperwork – I took up a position of directing traffic.
 We were diverting people down the shoulder so we could get things moving.
 I’m not a cowboy by any means, but I kept a straw hat in my car for when it rained or when it was really hot like this.
 I needed the shade on my neck and heavy sweat just soaked my ball cap.